 - Full-fingered gloves, made of sturdy material (Preferably leather)

 It is suggested that students dress according to the weather (rain apparel, sunglass, etc.) Classes are held rain or shine.
 Riders who do not arrive on time will not be permitted to participate in the course and their registration fee will be forfeited.

-- Save 10% on your motorcycle liability insurance!
-Course graduates receive an MSF and State of Delaware Student Completion Card, entitling you to a 10% liability insurance discount.
+- Save up to 15% on your motorcycle liability insurance!
+Course graduates receive an MSF and State of Delaware Student Completion Card, entitling you to up to 15% liability insurance discount.
 This discount begins on the inception date or the first renewal date of your motorcycle policy and terminates at the policy's expiration date subsequent to three years after completion of the course.
 You must send a copy of this card to your insurance company in order to receive the discount.